 Scatterometry was developed heuristically.
-It was found experimentally that the sensitivity to wind speed and direction describe well the changes in backscatter over the ocean at moderate incidence angles due to changes in surface roughness, as depicted in figure 3 [Ref-5].
+It was found experimentally that the sensitivity to wind speed and direction well describes the changes in backscatter over the ocean at moderate incidence angles due to changes in surface roughness.
+This is depicted in figure 3 [Ref-5].
 In return, backscatter measurements can be used to determine the wind speed and wind direction in a WVC.